 Did you know a concussion is a traumatic brain injury (TBI)?
-MEG technology is an accurate indicator of brain function and a compelling tool for understanding concussion and severity of impact.
+MEG technology is an accurate indicator of brain function and a compelling tool for understanding concussion.

 people visit the ER each year in the US due to a Traumatic Brain Injury (TBI)

 of concussions are not accompanied by a loss of conciousness

 Americans live with a traumatic brain injury-related disability

 There are an estimated 1.6 million sports-related concussions in the United States each year.

 Despite the battery of cognitive tests and imaging options available, it is still hard to get an accurate assessment of the severity of a concussion.
 Players and their families, as well as sports leagues, want a definitive measure of concussion and clear guidelines on when it is safe to return to active sports after a concussion injury.